 In order to encourage engagement and growth among this leadership group, I interviewed a number of members including Senator Evans, and put together blog posts to be published on the campaign website and sent out via other marketing channels.

 Keep scrolling to read the full article!

-*Ghost written on behalf or Former Senator and Governor, Dan Evans
+The following article was ghost written on behalf on former Senator and Governor Dan Evans

 There is something special to be said for this place.
 Its beauty inspires its inhabitants to protect it – just as it inspired me.

 At age 12, I joined the Boy Scouts and completed my first hike – Silver Peak near Snoqualmie Pass.
 I was freezing, exhausted, and ill-equipped for every moment of it – but as soon as we reached the bottom, all that was left was the sheer excitement of having done it.

 A few years later I climbed my first major mountain – Mount Deception in Olympic National Park (just one year after the park had been established).
 The moment when I reached the top and saw lakes and peaks for miles I thought, “Look at all the places I can go” – and I was hooked.
 Since that day, I’ve hiked several thousand miles of the Olympics.
 I fell in love with the wilderness of the Pacific Northwest and it dramatically impacted the way I lived my life and the decisions I made in my career.

 One of the most important bills of my first legislature was to determine the location of the second Washington Lake Floating Bridge.
 This was early on – long before there was real legislative interest in the environment.
 It would be another ten years before we really saw the broadening of environmental interest to the point where we were able to do some really big things.

 Late in the 1969 legislative session, environmental interest was beginning to grow and a number of environmental groups had taken bills in front of legislature, but none had been successful.
 At the end of the session, the Washington Environmental Council (WEC) was formed with a mission to do better in the next session in 1971.